-After years of experimenting, in 1774 Josiah Wedgwood announced the discovery of jasper, a hard white body, having the properties of basalt and in addition that of taking color.
+After years of experimenting, in 1774 Josiah Wedgwood, pictured on the left on a Reverse Glass portrait by Richard Clay, announced the discovery of jasper, a hard white body, having the properties of basalt and in addition that of taking color.
 This made it especially suitable for cameos and portraits in relief, where the ground could be colored and the raised figure left white.
 In addition to light and dark blue, Wedgwood used varying shades of green, lilac, yellow, occasionally a pink, and black.

 Subjects from the Greek Classical world were chosen first, partly because of the revival of interest in all things classical in the latter part of the eighteenth century, and partly because of the work of James Tassie, a Scottish artist who made reproductions of ancient subjects, chiefly in glass paste, as well as modern portraits.